Gene therapy: Background

 Early clinical failures led to dismissals of gene therapy.
 Clinical successes since 2006 regained researchers' attention, although as of 2014, it was still largely an experimental technique.
 These include treatment of retinal diseases Leber's congenital amaurosis and choroideremia, X-linked SCID, ADA-SCID, adrenoleukodystrophy, chronic lymphocytic leukemia (CLL), acute lymphocytic leukemia (ALL), multiple myeloma, haemophilia, and Parkinson's disease.
 Between 2013 and April 2014, US companies invested over $600 million in the field.

 The first commercial gene therapy, Gendicine, was approved in China in 2003, for the treatment of certain cancers.
 In 2011, Neovasculgen was registered in Russia as the first-in-class gene-therapy drug for treatment of peripheral artery disease, including critical limb ischemia.

-In 2012, Glybera, a treatment for a rare inherited disorder, lipoprotein lipase deficiency, became the first treatment to be approved for clinical use in either Europe or the United States after its endorsement by the European Commission.
+In 2012, alipogene tiparvovec, a treatment for a rare inherited disorder, lipoprotein lipase deficiency, became the first treatment to be approved for clinical use in either the European Union or the United States after its endorsement by the European Commission.

 Following early advances in genetic engineering of bacteria, cells, and small animals, scientists started considering how to apply it to medicine.
 Two main approaches were considered – replacing or disrupting defective genes.
-Scientists focused on diseases caused by single-gene defects, such as cystic fibrosis, haemophilia, muscular dystrophy, thalassemia, and sickle cell anemia.
-Glybera treats one such disease, caused by a defect in lipoprotein lipase.
+Scientists focused on diseases caused by single-gene defects, such as cystic fibrosis, haemophilia, muscular dystrophy, thalassemia, and sickle cell anemia. alipogene tiparvovec treats one such disease, caused by a defect in lipoprotein lipase.

 DNA must be administered, reach the damaged cells, enter the cell and either express or disrupt a protein.
 Multiple delivery techniques have been explored.
 The initial approach incorporated DNA into an engineered virus to deliver the DNA into a chromosome.
 Naked DNA approaches have also been explored, especially in the context of vaccine development.

 Generally, efforts focused on administering a gene that causes a needed protein to be expressed.
 More recently, increased understanding of nuclease function has led to more direct DNA editing, using techniques such as zinc finger nucleases and CRISPR.
 The vector incorporates genes into chromosomes.
 The expressed nucleases then knock out and replace genes in the chromosome.
 As of 2014 these approaches involve removing cells from patients, editing a chromosome and returning the transformed cells to patients.

 Gene editing is a potential approach to alter the human genome to treat genetic diseases, viral diseases, and cancer.
 As of 2020 these approaches are being studied in clinical trials.